Christopher Runge brings his automotive works of art to Jay Leno's Garage

 "We've got a $10,000 sound system right here," says Christoper Runge as he points towards the section of his car that houses the engine.

 Who is Christopher Runge?
 He's the founder of Runge Cars, which jumped into the spotlight when its "Frankfurt Flyer" was revealed in 2012.
-That car's official title is FF001, and Runge has since hammered out six more cars and is working on its eighth.
+That car's official title is FF001, and Runge has since hammered out nine more cars and is working on its tenth.
 Two of Runge's creations were recently packed up and transported over to Jay Leno's Garage for some time in front of the camera.

 Hand-built cars can come in all shapes and sizes.
 You have the DIY crowd assembling their kit cars and replicas in their backyard workshops over the course of a few years.
 On the other end of the spectrum, you have Christopher Runge and his sculptural beauties.
-With his original Frankfurt Flyer, Runge shaped aluminum panels into his vision of a steampunk Porsche.
+With his original Frankfurt Flyer, Runge shaped aluminum panels into his vision of the ultimate post-war Porsche.

 That vision has evolved to feature new body designs.
-Car FF07 is a closed-in coupe fitted with gullwing doors, meanwhile FF06 is a speedster that features a different style than we've seen from Runge's vehicles.
-More akin to the Porsche 550 Spyder, the Runge boasts more dramatic fender lines and a shape closer to one we may have seen Porsche itself produce.
+Car FF007 is a closed-in coupe fitted with gullwing doors, meanwhile FF006 "RS" is a spyder that features a different style than we've seen from Runge's vehicles.
+More akin to the Porsche RSK Spyder, the Runge RS boasts more dramatic fender lines and a shape closer to one we may have seen Porsche itself produce.
 Minus, perhaps, that beautiful hand-hammered aluminum bodywork that can be found in all of Runge's creations.

 Runge FF06Enlarge Photo